 The Ebb and Flow process starts when a timer goes off and sets a water pump into action.
 It pumps water from a central reservoir up to the grow tray above the reservoir.

-This process will normally happen between 4 – 6 times a day, with the roots remaining submerged in the nutrient solution for around 15 minutes.
+This process will normally happen between 4 – 6 times a day, with the roots remaining submerged in the hydroponics solution for around 15 minutes.

 When the water filling reaches a certain height of water, usually when it hits the overflow tube, the pump will stop and the water drains back down to the reservoir.